SOUND FOUNTAIN

 So the best option is to choose the same type of amplifier for all loudspeaker units.
 Most of the time you will choose amplifiers from the same manufacturer and even with the same reference number.

 When choosing amplifiers in relation to the efficiency of the units you can find the optimum balance of speed and power capability.
+I had very good results with three Hitachi HMA 6500 amplifiers.
+They are not too powerful and they mix very well with the Luxkit a2003.

 THE ROOM